morrislaptop/looped/docs/database-testing.md

         }
     }

-<a name="writing-factories"></a>
 ## Writing Factories

 When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a default set of attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.
+Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a default set of attributes for each of your [Eloquent models](/eloquent) using model factories.
 To get started, take a look at the `database/factories/UserFactory.php` file in your application.
 Out of the box, this file contains one factory definition:

     use Illuminate\Support\Str;
     use Faker\Generator as Faker;